Intravenous/Project-2/README.md

 Essentially, Soundtrack enabled a user to input their birthdate and then receive a birthday playlist.
 This playlist consisted of records that had been at No.1 in the UK singles chart, for every birthday since the year of their birth.

-The project was an opportunity for my partner and I, to implement what we had learnt to date, with a particular focus on React and integrating public APIs in our applications.
+The project was an opportunity for my partner and I, to implement what we had learnt to date, with a particular focus on React and integrating public APIs into our applications.

 The finished product can be found [here](https://intravenous.github.io/Project-2/).